Tim Allen: Early life and education

 Allen was born in Denver, Colorado, on June 13, 1953.
 He is the third oldest of six children of Martha Katherine (née Fox), a community-service worker, and Gerald M. Dick, a real estate agent.
-Allen has two older brothers, two younger brothers, and a younger sister.
+Allen has two older brothers named David and Stephen, two younger brothers named Jeffrey and Bruce, and a younger sister named Rebecca.
 His father died in a car accident in November 1964, colliding with a drunk driver when Allen was 11.
 Two years later, his mother married her high school sweetheart, a business executive, and moved with her six children to Birmingham, Michigan, to be with her new husband and his three children.
 Allen has said the move meant going from "being in a cool group at one school to being at the bottom [of the social hierarchy at another]."

 Allen attended Seaholm High School in Birmingham, where he was in theater and music classes (resulting in his love of classical piano).
 He then attended Central Michigan University before transferring to Western Michigan University in 1974.
 At Western Michigan, Allen worked at the student radio station WIDR.
 In 1976, he earned a Bachelor of Science degree in communications, specializing in radio and television production, with a split minor in philosophy and design.